InternetOfUs/interaction-protocol-engine/README.md

 into account as needed.
 If the message is sent to the interpreter of another user.
 As in the previous case, the norm interpreter of this new user needs to first verify that the message does not violate any of the community norms.
 This re-checking upon receipt ensures that the sender’s norm engine has not been manipulated to cheat.
-If the message violates any of the community norms, then it may either be discarded, or if the community norms require sanctioning, then the appropriate sanctions should be executed.
+If the message violates any of the community norms, then it may either be discarded or if the community norms require sanctioning, then the appropriate sanctions should be executed.
 However, if the action obeys the community norms, then the norm interpreter needs to decide what to do next, which is usually translated into sending messages to other peers and/or sending messages to its user.
 This decision takes into consideration the community norms,